-Provide adequate pedestrian lighting on Campus & Design open spaces to be universally accessible
+Provide adequate pedestrian lighting on campus

+Design open spaces to be universally accessible

-Student safety on Campus is imperative.
-Should provide adequate lighting levels and emergency call boxes for pedestrians and bicyclists, particularly in the Campus Core and between the core and the student residential neighborhoods.
+Student safety on campus is imperative.
+Provide adequate lighting levels and emergency call boxes for pedestrians and bicyclists, particularly in the campus core and between the core and the student residential neighborhoods.

-It is the intent of CSUMB to create a welcoming campus environment that accommodates the needs of all Campus users.
-Major Campus open spaces and pedestrian pathways should be universally accessible to meet the mobility needs of the entire community.
+It is the intent of CSUMB to create a welcoming campus environment that accommodates the needs of all campus users.
+Major campus open spaces and pedestrian pathways should be universally accessible to meet the mobility needs of the entire community.